LiterallyUniqueLogin/ukbiobank_strs/post_finemapping/results/validated/putatively_causal_STRs_README.txt

-pcausal - FINEMAP's posterior probability of causality relation_to_gene - if this STR is transcribed, for each transcript what is the GENCODE gene type of that transcript (i.e. protein coding, lncRNA, etc.) and what is the GENCODE feature type of the region the STR is in (i.e. intron, exon, etc.) transcribed - each transcript this STR is in (if any), including the transcript's GENCODE gene type (i.e. protein coding, lncRNA, etc.) and the transcript's transcript support level (1-5 or missing) other_ethnic_association_ps - association p-values for the other ethnicities in the order black,southeast_asian,chinese,irish,white_other other_ethnic_effect_directions - direction of association (+/-) for the other ethnicities in the order black,southeast_asian,chinese,irish,white_other (NaN if that ethnicity's p > 0.05) black_population_allele_frequencies - frequencies of each allele (by dosage) among the ethnicity's tested population southeast_asian_population_allele_frequencies - frequencies of each allele (by dosage) among the ethnicity's tested population chinese_population_allele_frequencies - frequencies of each allele (by dosage) among the ethnicity's tested population irish_population_allele_frequencies - frequencies of each allele (by dosage) among the ethnicity's tested population white_other_population_allele_frequencies - frequencies of each allele (by dosage) among the ethnicity's tested population
+pcausal - FINEMAP's posterior probability of causality relation_to_gene - if this STR is transcribed, for each transcript what is the GENCODE gene type of that transcript (i.e. protein coding, lncRNA, etc.) and what is the GENCODE feature type of the region the STR is in (i.e. intron, exon, etc.) transcribed - each transcript this STR is in (if any), including the transcript's GENCODE gene type (i.e. protein coding, lncRNA, etc.) and the transcript's transcript support level (1-5 or missing) other_ethnic_association_ps - association p-values for the other ethnicities in the order black,south_asian,chinese,irish,white_other other_ethnic_effect_directions - direction of association (+/-) for the other ethnicities in the order black,south_asian,chinese,irish,white_other (NaN if that ethnicity's p > 0.05) black_population_allele_frequencies - frequencies of each allele (by dosage) among the ethnicity's tested population south_asian_population_allele_frequencies - frequencies of each allele (by dosage) among the ethnicity's tested population chinese_population_allele_frequencies - frequencies of each allele (by dosage) among the ethnicity's tested population irish_population_allele_frequencies - frequencies of each allele (by dosage) among the ethnicity's tested population white_other_population_allele_frequencies - frequencies of each allele (by dosage) among the ethnicity's tested population